Down by the Tracks in Coronation Alberta

 All that’s left of the old Central Western are some stubs out of Stettler for railcar storage and a section from that community down to Big Valley, for tour trains.
 All the track is operated by the APRE organization and they handle a little freight to help underwrite operations.

-The grain elevators seen in the background date from the 1950s-1960s and lasted until the line closed.
-At the time of the Then photo the companies represented included the Alberta Wheat Pool (two elevators) and United Grain Growers.
+The grain elevators seen in the background lasted until the line closed or thereabouts.
+At the time of the Then photo the companies represented included the Alberta Wheat Pool and United Grain Growers.
 Both were big dogs in the industry.
-These buildings remained pretty much as seen until the line closed.
-You’ll note the first elevator is getting an annex addition to expand its capacity, back when Henry photographed it.
+These old buildings remained pretty much as seen until the end.
+In earlier days, there were other grain elevators here too.

 Interestingly, the two elevator firms mentioned would later join up via a series of mergers (early 2000s), but that’s another story.
-We noted a reference mentioning Coronation as one of the top grain shipping points on this branch most years.
+We noted a reference mentioning Coronation as one of the top grain shipping points on this branch when the line was in operation.

 Now: Everything’s gone.
 The train depot had been demolished by the late 1980s, the railway pulled up by around 2000 and the grain elevators removed about that time.
 Now this location is just an empty field and devoid of any signs of having a previous use.
 If one looks close, however, they can see the old roadbed – sort of – and flat spot marking where the station stood.
 But it requires a little imagination.